 Today remote training, and at least a partial reliance on eLearning, is fast becoming the norm for traditional educators and learning and development professionals alike.
 In a professional, corporate setting - where ROI is crucial - getting the best results from your training programs and courses is a major priority.

 Bringing the principles of andragogy and adult education theories to your courses is essential for meeting the goals your eLearning programs need to achieve.
+For a deeper dive on andragogy and adult education theories check out this article.

 If you’re looking for more expert advice and how-to content on adult education, andragogy, and fostering employee engagement with your courses and training programs, here’s what our eLearning experts have put together for you: